ghulepati/ghule-portfolio/Final_Project_SaiGhule_Part_II.md

 ## Interview findings
-Interview 1 - A Female's Perspective
+Interview 1 - 22 year old Female student

 ❓ What do you understand by the title of this project?
 Can you guess the story structure from the title or does it leave you with various